 Therapy

 If the injury during birth caused your child nerve damage, permanent disability, and/or chronic pain, physical and occupational therapy may be required for their care.
-However, these therapies can be expensive, and sometimes insurance companies only cover treatment for so long or for only a certain amount of visits.
+However, these therapies can be expensive, and sometimes insurance companies only cover treatment for so long or for only a certain number of visits.

 Your personal injury attorneys can help you get the money you need to send your child to therapy for their entire life if medically necessary.